Ergus/SlurmInSlurm/Readme.md

 A general guide about installing slurm is here [Install_Slurm](https://southgreenplatform.github.io/trainings/hpc/slurminstallation/)

-As our system (nested inside slurm and without root permissions) has special requirements; we need to take into account:
+Our system (nested inside slurm and without root permissions) has special requirements; we need to take into account:

 ### Munge

 1. Munge needs to be installed for the current user, not need to add group or extra user.

-2. Installation form sources, so, download it from here:
+2. Installation from sources, so, download it from here:
    [munge](https://github.com/dun/munge/releases/tag/munge-0.5.15)

 3. Munge state needs to be local in every node, but the installation and executable may be shared.
-So we set the state in the `/tmp/munge` directory because `/tmp` is generally not shared because it is a tmpfs.
+So we set the state in the `/tmp/munge` directory because `/tmp` is not shared; (it is a *tmpfs* local to every node).

-3. For munge we define the variables:
+4. For munge we define the variables:

 ```shell
 MUNGE_ROOT=${HOME}/install_DIR/munge